 The Diverge accepts tyres up to 42mm and features Specialized’s clever Future Shock suspension headset.
 Specialized

-£2,400 probably doesn’t fit your definition of cheap, but we can all agree that £1,000 is a healthy discount, so it gets a spot here as our final bargan.
+£2,400 probably doesn’t fit your definition of cheap, but we can all agree that £1,000 is a healthy discount.
+This one is for smaller riders because only size 52cm bikes remain.

 Specialized’s Diverge is a do-everything drop bar bike.
 It’s got a premium carbon frame and is equipped with the same clever Future Shock suspension headset as the Roubaix endurance bike, which gives you 20mm of travel up front.